Guidance on the collection and reporting of section 75 categories

 Below are the defaults for reporting at a univariate level when considering ethnicity equality monitoring (EEM) for the three variables that have GSS standards.
 Please note that the Religion options shown below are different to those used in this guidance for reporting Religious belief.

-Select appropriate tab to display question:
+Select appropriate tab to display output categories:

 National Identity (GSS National identity harmonised standard)